 Remember, you can test many things – the subject lines, the sender names, the length of your email, the preheaders, the images (you can read more about the visual elements in emails here), and many other features.

 A/B Test Your Emails: Find Ways To Connect With Your Clients

 If you want to be successful, you need to build relationships with your audience and, as a result, sell your products or services or accomplish other goals you have set.
 You need to find ways to connect with your clients.
 And the best way to do it is to try and see what they like, one step at a time, one test at a time.

 So where do you start?
 First of all, make a plan, don’t just begin testing for the sake of it.
 Think about the different email elements you want to try and the reasons behind them.
 What do you want to achieve?
 For example, you could aim to determine the potential variables that can influence your open rates.
 An excellent way to begin is to test your subject lines.

-After you select your test variables, it is best to analyse your choice further to create a more comprehensive test plan.
-In our set example, we have decided that we would like to trial different subject lines.
-Thus, we have a multiple of choices – long versus short subject lines, a question against a statement, or maybe even adding an emoticon to our subject line?
+After you select your test variables, it is best to analyze your choice further to create a more comprehensive test plan.
+In our set example, we have decided that we would like to try different subject lines.
+Thus, we have multiple choices – long versus short subject lines, a question against a statement, or maybe even adding an emoticon to our subject line.
 All these alterations may have a different impact on your open rates.
-However, make sure you don’t mix all of them in one test.
+However, ensure you don’t mix all of them in one test.
 Be precise and plan it well.
 Moreover, use similar tests several times to watch for trends and forming patterns.